totopoloco/vagrant_fedora/README.md

 5. You can now delete the cloned repository from your host machine with `rm -rf vagrant_fedora`

 ## Notes
-- The jar file was copied from my another project in Github [hours](https://github.com/totopoloco/hours)
+The jar file was copied from my other project on Github: [hours](https://github.com/totopoloco/hours)

 ## References
 - https://www.vagrantup.com/docs/installation/